Set Up a Private Endpoint for a Federated Database Instance

 Configure your resources' security groups to send traffic to and receive traffic from the interface endpoint.

-For each resource that needs to connect to your federated database instance using AWS PrivateLink, the resource's security group must allow outbound traffic to the interface endpoint's private IP addresses on all ports.
+For each resource that needs to connect to your federated database instance using AWS PrivateLink, the resource's security group must allow outbound traffic to the interface endpoint's private IP addresses on port 27017.

 See Adding Rules to a Security Group for more information.